sangeeta97/Network_Pharmacology/README.md

 # Network_Pharmacology
 Network Data Analysis using NetworkX.
 All the script files to reproduce this study is provided.
 EDA_unsupervised.py contains the code used to create plots listed in All_data/node_plots and All_data/edge_score_plots folders.

+mcl_clustering.py contains code to find module in a network.

+network_Topology.py contains code to meaure whole netwotk atrributes like average clustering, diameter, shortest path length, transitivity and density.

+network_property.py contains code to measure node scores such as betweenness centrality, closeness centrality, degree, transitivity, eecentricity, and eignvector centrality.
+Also it contains codes for calculating edge score by using link prediction algorithms, such as jaccard index, preferential attachment score, common neighbor score and resource allocation score.

 # All_data

 This study’s primary goal is unraveling the mechanism of action of bioactives of Curcuma longa L. at the molecular level using protein-protein interaction network.